fr4ncidir/WoT_Ontology/README.md

 This ontology takes origin from the work in the following paper:
 F. Serena, M. Poveda-Villalon, and R. Garcia-Castro, “Semantic discovery in the web of things.”

+# FAQs

+- [ ] I found an error in a SPARQL and I don't know how to correct it Just open the ontology in Protégé and modify the SPARQL.
+Then, run the python script tdbuilder.py to update the jsap.
+Remember to push the corrections! :)